ropensci/open-science-with-R/source/04-developing-packages-for-web-data.md

 * __Package naming:__ This is more of a style point, but the best package names are all lowercase, are meaningful, and don't conflict with other R packages.
 * __Development location:__ A great thing about open source software is that _it should be_ easy to contribute to a piece of software, report bugs, and request features.
 However, when software is not developed in a location that is meant for software development, this becomes difficult.
 Use a modern software development application, like Bitbucket, Google Code, Gitlab, GitHub, etc.
 * __Package versioning:__ Version your software appropriately!
-Ideally use semantic versioning, in which XXXX.
+Ideally use semantic versioning, in which there are usually three numbers, e.g., `0.1.2`, where 0 is the major number, 1 is the minor number, and 2 the patch number.
+We recommend adding a fourth number for development versions of your package; you could use something like `.99`, so your develpoment package version might be `0.1.2.99`.
+Using development versions clearly separates versions that are released to CRAN and those that are not.
 See [this blog post by Yihui Xie][xiepost] as a good introduction.
 * __OO system:__ Which object system to use in R is a matter of preference.
 S3 is the most liberal and least structured, whereas S4 is more strict and more structured, reference classes are similar, and the new R6 class is more or less the same as reference classes but less strict and faster.
-We often use S3 because development with S3 classes is extremely easy, and they allow flexible manipulation by users.
+In rOpenSci, we often use S3 because development with S3 classes is extremely easy, and they allow flexible manipulation by users.
 When a package is extremely complicated, we often use S4 classes.

 ## Writing functions to interact with web data